SmileWHC/CJEval/README.md

 ```
 @article{zhang2024cjeval,
       title={CJEval: A Benchmark for Assessing Large Language Models Using Chinese Junior High School Exam Data},
-      author={Qianwen Zhang and Haochen Wang and Fang Li and Siyu An and Lingfeng Qiao and Liangcai Gao and Di Yin and Xing Sun},
+      author={Qian-Wen Zhang and Haochen Wang and Fang Li and Siyu An and Lingfeng Qiao and Liangcai Gao and Di Yin and Xing Sun},
       year={2024},
       eprint={2409.16202},
       archivePrefix={arXiv},